 Look at the great animation video of the castle made by Fodor Zsolt and read the rest of the story:

-His famous general, Kinizsi Pál took it in 1481:
+The famous general of King Matthias, Kinizsi Pál took it in 1481:

 During the fall of 1481, while Galambóc was held by the Ottoman Empire, Temesi Comes Kinizsi Pál undertook an expedition against the Turks in the Temes area.
 On November 2, 1481, he turned his army of 32,000 men south towards the Danube.
 He met the enemy and a fierce battle developed.
 At Galambóc, a thousand Ottoman cavalry were killed or taken a prisoner, 24 ships were sunk, and İskender Bey, the pasha of Ottoman-held Szendrő (Smederevo), and leader of the Ottoman army was beheaded at the gate by one of Kinizsi’s men.
 The Ottomans were forced to retreat and leave the fortress behind.
 Kinizsi’s foray was only a raid, however, and shortly after he returned to Temes.